AT THE HEART OF OUR PROJECT

 Where possible we have used metal, glass or wood as we know it has a better chance of being repurposed or recycled.
 We have sourced recycled or charity shop glasses, and charity shop finds for the kitchens as well as some new things too.
 Our bathrooms have soap by the Clovelly Handmade Soap Company, using traceable and organic ingredients in the majority of their products.
 They are also a small, independent business.
 We are also trialing shampoo bars to avoid excess plastic packaging, and our hand soap uses pure essential oils blended by us to compliment the soap.
 Our rugs and blankets are by Weaver Green, a Devon based company using recycled plastic bottles to spin into the yarn they use.
 Our bed linen is organic and fair trade, and we have tried to up-cycle and recycle fabrics and furniture wherever possible.
 Our kitchens were from a well known supplier, as cost was an issue: this company have a good environmental policy, and we chose wood where possible as we can repair it.
 All appliances were chosen with their energy rating being at the forefront after cost.
 We have chosen gas cookers, as we are not sure at the moment whether we could generate enough for electric cookers, and didn’t want to be left high and dry!
 As we learn more, or get more storage, that may change.

 All of cleaning products are either the Ecover brand, or home made recipes using vinegar, lemon juice and bicarbonate of soda.
 We have a septic tank, and so we urge you to please only put paper down the loo – absolutely no wipes please (even if they claim to be biodegradable!).
 We supply biodegradable bags for you to put anything else in, which will be disposed of sensibly and carefully.
+From 2021 we have invested in a steam cleaner, which is powerful at dealing with dirt and bacteria, and also uses just a litre of water for approx 2 rooms!

 OUR SUSTAINABLE APPROACH